-4.4.3 Flooding from Main River
+2.4.2 Flooding from Main River

-Halton Borough Council have reviewed and identified that there are flooding incidences from Main Rivers within the Borough.
+Halton Borough Council has reviewed and identified that there are flooding incidences from Main Rivers within the Borough.
 The main source of flood risk in Halton is associated with fluvial flooding from Ditton Brook and its tributaries and Keckwick Brook.
 The Mersey Estuary Catchment Flood Management Plan, produced by the Environment Agency, quantifies the following risk for a 1% annual exceedance flood event (for the whole of Halton):